Larrry85/viewer/README.md

 1. Index.html:

-*  gallery
+*  car gallery of all the cars
-*  details button
+*  details button for enxtra info
-*  filtering cars by year / category
+*  user can filter cars by:
+    - manufacturers
+    - year
+    - category
 *
 *

 2. CarDetails.html:

-*  car detail window
+*  car detail window showing all data of one car
+*  styled to fit different sized windowd
 *
 *
 *

+3. filtered.html:

+*  this page shows cars filtered by user
+*  if no matches, it shows a message
 *

-## TO DO
+*
+*

+## What we needed to to in this task

-Build a User-friendly Website:
+User-friendly Website:

-* Use HTML and CSS to create a user-friendly website.
-* Fetch and display information from the Cars API endpoints.
-* Present the information using appropriate data visualization techniques.

-Server Communication:

-* Implement user-triggered actions that communicate with the Go backend.
-* For example, clicking on a car model fetches additional details from the server.
+* website that effectively presents the car data retrieved from the API.
+* data visualization techniques to make the information easy to understand and navigate.
+* communication with the server, triggered by user action, (fetching specific data or initiating a certain process on the server.)

+Go backend:

+* a stable and well-structured backend for the website.
+* requests and errors handled gracefully to ensure a smooth user experience.
+* best practices and coding conventions for readability and maintainability.

+Extra requirements

 Advanced Filtering:

-* Implement advanced filtering and search options for users to easily find specific car models or manufacturers.
+* advanced filtering and search options for users to easily find specific car models or manufacturers.

 Comparisons:

-* Allow users to compare different car models side-by-side, highlighting their key features and specifications.
+* users are allowed to compare different car models side-by-side, highlighting their key features and specifications.

 Personalized Recommendations:

-* Create personalized recommendations for users based on their preferences or past interactions with the website.
+* personalized recommendations for users based on their preferences or past interactions with the website.

 ## Cars-viewer structure